 When selecting a broker, there are a few factors to consider.
 The first consideration is whether you want to open a Cash Upfront or Margin/Contra account with the broker.
 The next step is to consider the brokerage fees, which will vary depending on the brokerage agent.

 A Cash Upfront account typically requires investors to deposit all of their money up front before trading shares.
 A Margin/Contra account, on the other hand, enables investors to borrow money from their broker in order to trade stocks.

 In Malaysia, it is customary to pay a fee of RM10 to open a CDS account.
-Furthermore, only individuals aged 18 and up are permitted to open a CDS account in Malaysia and trade stocks.
+Furthermore, only individuals aged 18 and up are permitted to open a one in Malaysia and trade stocks.
 However, if you choose to trade in the stock exchange market with a broker, keep in mind the various brokerage fees that will apply.

-You will be given access to your CDS account once you have registered it, allowing you to check all of your share transactions and ownership.
+You will be given access to your account once you have registered it, allowing you to check all of your share transactions and ownership.
 If you register a CDS with a local brokerage account, you may need to check the account's record with the brokerage.